 You can start by asking employees to consider their own biological clocks.
 Are they early birds or night owls?
 Do they prefer to put in long hours to get the job done or work in bursts, taking lots of short breaks?

 It’s also important for employees to note when they’re experiencing higher inactivity, and the reason(s) for it.
-Ask employees to take note of any distractions or interruptions, such as their phone ringing or a coworker asking questions or their pet begging for attention.
+Ask employees to take note of any distractions or interruptions, such as their phone ringing, a coworker asking questions, or their pet begging for attention.